google/oboe/docs/FullGuide.md

 which extends `AudioStreamErrorCallback` and then register your class using `builder.setErrorCallback(yourCallbackClass)`.
 It is recommended to pass a shared_ptr.
 If you register a callback, then it will automatically close the stream in a separate thread if the stream is disconnected.

+Note that error callbacks will only be called when a data callback has been specified and the stream is started.
+If you are not using a data callback then the read(), write() and requestStart() methods will return errors if the stream is disconnected.

-Your callback can implement the following methods (called in a separate thread):
+Your error callback can implement the following methods (called in a separate thread):

 * `onErrorBeforeClose(stream, error)` - called when the stream has been disconnected but not yet closed, so you can still reference the underlying stream (e.g.`getXRunCount()`).